petersjl/AdventOfCode2015/06/Problem.md

 For example:

 - turn on 0,0 through 999,999 would turn on (or leave on) every light.
- -toggle 0,0 through 999,0 would toggle the first line of 1000 lights, turning off the ones that were on, and turning on the ones that were off.
+- toggle 0,0 through 999,0 would toggle the first line of 1000 lights, turning off the ones that were on, and turning on the ones that were off.
 - turn off 499,499 through 500,500 would turn off (or leave off) the middle four lights.
 ### After following the instructions, how many lights are lit?
 ==================== 569999 ==========================

+## --- Part Two ---
+You just finish implementing your winning light pattern when you realize you mistranslated Santa's message from Ancient Nordic Elvish.

+The light grid you bought actually has individual brightness controls; each light can have a brightness of zero or more.
+The lights all start at zero.

+The phrase turn on actually means that you should increase the brightness of those lights by 1.

+The phrase turn off actually means that you should decrease the brightness of those lights by 1, to a minimum of zero.

+The phrase toggle actually means that you should increase the brightness of those lights by 2.

+For example:

+- turn on 0,0 through 0,0 would increase the total brightness by 1.
+- toggle 0,0 through 999,999 would increase the total brightness by 2000000.

+### What is the total brightness of all lights combined after following Santa's instructions?
+==================== 17836115 ==========================